osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

  3. Increased shareholders profits for R&D

 Another advantage the new system would bring to the company is greater shareholder interest and funding.
 A successful system would be able to generate increased profits for the company, resulting in support from shareholders, who will receive a greater dividend in return.
 Recognition from shareholders is vital for the company if it wants research and development to improve the current new system in the future.
-By consistently updating the system, the company ensures they remain at the top the industry.
+By consistently updating the system, the company ensures they remain at the top of the industry.

 Disadvantages:
  1. If the new project fails in its differentiation, there is an increased risk of losing both potentials and repeat clients.
 The standout feature in this company is their call management centre (CMC), which can allocate RMs to customers, based on their travel needs and purchase history.
 If the vital component of the new system fails, it would cause frustration amongst customers and decrease an RMs selling streak.
 Eventually, the longevity of the company will be compromised.